noec764/erpnext/docs/dooks/setting-up/email/email-inbox.md

 <img class="screenshot" alt="Email Domain" src="../assets/email/email-domain.png">

-Once you have configured an Email Domain for your Email Service, it will be used for creating Email Accounts for all the Users in your Dooks account.
+Once you have configured an Email Domain for your Email Service, it will be used for creating Email Accounts for all the Users in your Dokie account.

-<div>If you use one of the following Email Service, then you need not create Email Domain in your Dooks account.
-In Dooks, Email Domain for the following Services is available out-of-the-box and you can directly proceed to creating Email Account.
+<div>If you use one of the following Email Service, then you need not create Email Domain in your Dokie account.
+In Dokie, Email Domain for the following Services is available out-of-the-box and you can directly proceed to creating Email Account.
 <ul>
 <li>Gmail</li>
 <li>Yahoo</li>